sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/08-load-data.md

 # 1.8.
-Loading Data & Data Loaders
+Data Formats & Loading

 <p class="cite_small">
   Some content below is reused and modified from Observable Framework's documentation page about the <a href="https://observablehq.com/framework/files" target="_blank" rel="noopenner noreferrer">FileAttachment()</a> function</a>.